goharbor/community/proposals/OIDC_Authentication_Suppot.md

 * #### User onboarded via the OIDC authentication flow accessing the API.

-After a user is noboarded via OIDC authentication flow and assigned proper permissions, he should be able to trigger API of Harbor using his identity.
+After a user is onboarded via OIDC authentication flow and assigned proper permissions, he should be able to trigger API of Harbor using his identity.
 When a request is sent to trigger Harbor's API, the code in Harbor should be able to validate a OIDC token based on the setting of OIDC provider, and map to a user in DB, such that the permission can be checked according to the user.
 This